microformats/php-mf2/README.md

 php-mf2 correctly handles relative URL resolution according to the URI and HTML specs, including correct use of the `<base>` element.

-### Parsing `rel` and `rel=alternate` values
+### Parsing Link `rel` Values

-php-mf2 also parses any link relations in the document, placing them into two top-level arrays — one for `rel=alternate` and another for all other rel values, e.g. when parsing:
+php-mf2 also parses any link relations in the document, placing them into two top-level arrays, one indexed by each individual rel value, the other by each URL.
+For example, this HTML:

 ```html
 <a rel="me" href="https://twitter.com/barnabywalters">Me on twitter</a>
 <link rel="alternate etc" href="http://example.com/notes.atom" />
 ```

-parsing will result in the following keys:
+parses to the following canonical representation:

 ```json
 {